Photo by Jeannie Colton

 About the Land

-A land survey identifies areas of the land as potentially unsuitable for development due to sensitive riparian, marsh, pond, wetlands and ephemeral channels.
+A survey identifies many areas of the land as potentially unsuitable for development due to sensitive riparian, marsh, pond, wetlands and ephemeral channels.

 As the land is flood plain, it would require vast truck loads of fill to raise the build level to meet code which is currently at 4.7 meters.
-This intensifies potential flooding risk to the estuary, neighbouring homes and properties.
+This intensifies potential flooding risk to the estuary and neighbouring homes.

-In February 2019 Elkay Developments Ltd., of Surrey, BC, submitted a Development Permit Application for Phase 1, Lot A. The plan was for nine or ten, single family homes (note: Elkay's diagram (right) shows nine houses however the RDN Planning department indicate 10).
-The RDN requires the developer to submit aquifer, ground, and rain water assessments to outline environmental and neighbouring property protection.
-They also require further details about form and character of proposed buildings and landscaping.
+In March 2019 - 2.47 acres of land was purchased by Elkay Developments Ltd., of Surrey.
+Elkay submitted a development permit however the RDN required the developer to produce aquifer, ground, and rain water assessments for environmental and neighbouring property protections.
+Also required were further details re: form and character of proposed buildings and landscaping.
 The RDN has not received any of these requirements.

 Construction of buildings could be permitted within ten meters of the pond, marsh, wetlands, forest and riparian areas.
-If you enjoy walking the lovely trails through the forest and to the pond, imagine looking at the back sides and fences of houses as close as 10 meters away.
+If you enjoy walking the lovely trails through the forest and to the pond, imagine looking at the back sides and fences of houses a mere 10 meters away.

 Click images for larger display on map page